idavidar/Digital-Methods-final-project/README.md

 The timeline of the events:
 - 1973: The US Supreme Court decision on *Roe v.
 Wade* made abortion a constitutional right throughout the US.
 - 2022, May 3rd: a leaked draft majority opinion of the Supreme Court in *Dobbs v.
-Jackson* indicated that the Court would overturn *Roe v.
-Wade*.
+Jackson* indicated that the Court would overturn *Roe*.
 - 2022, June 24th: *Roe v.
 Wade* overturned by the Supreme Court: abortion is no longer a constitutional right.

 ## Data Collection